 Before I begin I just want to point out that as a wedding photographer myself, I’m going to refer to wedding photos in most of what I say, but my sentiments apply to every discipline.
 Or any business in fact.

 There seems to be an overwhelming notion among some wedding photographers that the public (clients) are not seeing the true value of professional photography and always looking for the cheapest deal.
 Some are complaining, others are ranting, about how clients expect a lot but want to pay very little.
 But is that really the case?
 Are photographers just overreacting to a change in culture?

 We constantly hear the argument that, due to the relative affordability of DSLR’s, people are not placing the same value in professional photography as they used to.
 Why would they want to pay for something they think they can do themselves?
 The other common argument is that clients don’t respect photographers in the same way they do other suppliers.

 Whilst most people are savvy enough to recognise the importance of good photography, not many understand the intricacies involved in producing the images.
-Instead they look no further than the quotes they receive.
-In the early stages, especially upon first enquiry, not everyone realises the true value of the actual end product because it isn’t in their hands yet.
-At this stage they are simply speculating.
+Instead, they look no further than the quotes they receive.
+In the early stages, especially upon the first enquiry, not everyone realises the true value of the actual end product because it isn’t in their hands yet.
+At this stage, they are simply speculating.
 Most customers don’t know how the process works, so won’t know what questions to ask.
-Naturally they will end up approaching it like any other purchase, by comparing the factors that they do know about and is most likely important to them.
+Naturally, they will end up approaching it like any other purchase, by comparing the factors that they do know about and is most likely important to them.
 And that’s usually their budget.

 But can the customers be blamed for thinking like that?
 Is it even wrong?
 Isn’t it our responsibility as the professional photographers to educate them?
 How else are the public supposed to understand what is involved in what we do?
 And isn’t it a bit hypocritical of us to complain about people looking for a bargain, when we all do exactly that when shopping around for most products we buy?